chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Technology Consultant, James A. Baker + Coaching

 From December 2023 to January 2024, I served as a technology consultant for James A. Baker + Coaching.
-As a consultant, I:
+Some of my impact includes:

-- Modified the team's technology infrastructure by transitioning CRM and scheduling softwares to achieve a 20% reduction in annual expenses.
+- Modifying the team's technology infrastructure by transitioning CRM and scheduling softwares to achieve a 20% reduction in annual expenses.
-- Established the business' client calendar scheduling software, linking contacts and meetings to HubSpot CRM, in order to monitor lead conversion rates.
+- Establishing HubSpot CRM and OnceHub client scheduling software to monitor and document 27 planned client meetings/month on average.

 ## University Leadership